qfpl/reflex-realworld-workshop/SETUP.md

 You will need [docker compose](https://docs.docker.com/compose/install/) installed.

+### Install Chromium (Internet Required)

+The jsaddle development environment only works in chromium, so if you use firefox or safari only please install chrom before the workshop!

 ### Download Layers & Test (Internet Required)

 Run this command: `devenv/docker/ob run-example` and load up http://localhost:8000 .
 If you see a page loaded with some articles, everything is all good.